nik-pitts/machinelearning601/_posts/2024-07-15-pac-learning.md

 - Since \\(h_s \subset c\\), error region = \\(c-h\\).
 - **To be approximately correct, the area of error region should be bounded by \\(\varepsilon\\).**

-> Idea: If at least **one** of the side was misclassified, all the samples of training set, we'll gwt bad hypothesis.
+> Idea: If at least **one** of the side was misclassified, all the samples of training set, we'll get bad hypothesis.

 ![strips](https://raw.githubusercontent.com/nik-pitts/machinelearning601/master/_images/2024-07-15-strips.jpg)